Security

 Regularly check what your workflows are doing:

-- Click a workflow
+- Open a workflow

-- View Runs to see history
+- View the session history

 Limit tool access